slfh3oehfe/MinGen---Minecraft-License-Generator/README.md

-MinGen is a program that uses 2 highly volnurable exploits Gener7 and MCSploit.
+MinGen is a program that leverages two highly vulnerable exploits: Gener7 and MCSploit.

-Gener7 is a exploit found when generation the license key.
-What the exploit does, is generate the key and send it to the server.
+Gener7 is an exploit discovered during the license key generation process.
+It works by generating a valid license key and transmitting it directly to the authentication server, bypassing standard validation checks.

-MCSploit is a custom exploit that uses Gener7 to control the key and export it.
+MCSploit is a custom-built exploit that builds on Gener7, allowing full control over the generated key and enabling it to be exported for external use.
+By chaining these two exploits together, MinGen is able to reliably retrieve usable license keys.

-The exploit Gener7 has been around for years and only now, has it been found.
+The Gener7 exploit has existed unnoticed for years and has only recently been identified.
+However, due to MinGen being released publicly, it is unlikely that this vulnerability will remain unpatched for long.
-I dont think the exploit will be there for a long this since im releasing the program to the public.